zeusdeux/gradlew-tab-completion/Readme.md

 # gradlew-tab-completion

-This script adds tab completion for gradle based on the current tasks configured in gradle.
+This script adds tab completion for gradlew based on the current tasks configured in gradle.

 ## Installation